|CDR Randy Van Rossum

-Commander Will Baxter is a native of Allen, Texas.
-Upon graduation from Texas A&M University in 1994, he was commissioned an Ensign through the University’s Naval ROTC program.
+Commander Randy Van Rossum is a native of Princeton, Wisconsin.
+Upon graduation from the University of Wisconsin-Madison in 1995, he was commissioned an Ensign through the Nuclear Propulsion Officer Candidate Program.

-Commander Baxter’s personal awards include the Meritorious Service Medal (with gold star), the Navy and Marine Corps Commendation Medal (with four gold stars), and the Navy and Marine Corps Achievement Medal (with gold star).
+Commander Van Rossum’s personal awards include the Defense Meritorious Service Medal, Meritorious Service Medal (two awards), Navy and Marine Corps Commendation Medal (three awards) and the Navy and Marine Corps Achievement Medal.